 I want to put all I got in this project – my heart, my mind, my work.
 If I can do something, I will do it.
 If I don’t know how to do something I will try to learn it or hire someone to do it WITH me.
 I wanna be there for every step along the way.
 Everything that happens, will happen according to my plan.
 Having said that, I definitely need help.
 Help from designers, architects, builders and people who have already experience in container home builds.

-If you are someone who thinks he could help, please feel free to drop me a line at email@example.com or support my patreon page to help me get this project going.
+If you are someone who thinks he could help, please feel free to drop me a line at firstname.lastname@example.org and help me get this project going.

-I appreciate every form of help - information, contacts, monetary support through Patreon or donations.
+I appreciate every form of help – information, contacts, stories.
 In return I will provide inside knowledge of every step of the project, videos, photos, plans, designs, building information, materials, how building in Guatemala works etc.

 THANK YOU in advance and I’m gonna keep you updated on the next steps!